How a Data Breach Will Affect Your Business

 Targets of Data Break

 Discrete information like financial data, bank records, employee records, customer data, credit card information, market forecasts and etc are also very susceptible to being stolen.
-Intellectual properly is also at risk – software, artwork or non copyrighted work is also widely stolen.
+Intellectual property is also at-risk – software, artwork or noncopyrighted work is also widely stolen.